Who killed Tony Soprano?

 After less than a minute, the call ends, and Butch looks up, only to realize that he is now in Chinatown.

 Butch looks puzzled for a moment.
-He clearly wasn’t paying attention to his surroundings while he speaking on the phone.
+He clearly wasn’t paying attention to his surroundings while he was speaking on the phone.

 This scene drives home the fact that Butch’s world is shrinking, just like his way of life.

 Therefore, it is easy to understand why the Lupertazzi family might feel eager to expand its territory.

 Not out of want or greed, but out of necessity.